malinlarsson/courses/ngsintro/1809/labs/loops_lab.md

 ```
 **Exercise 1**
 Now that we know how to use variables and create loops, it's time we start doing something with them.
-Let's say it's New Year's Eve and you want to impress your friends with a computerized countdown of the last 10 seconds of the year (haven't we all?).
+Let's say it's New Year's Eve and you want to impress your friends with a computerized countdown of the last 10 seconds of the year (don't we all?).
 Start off with getting a loop to count down from 10 to 0 first.

 Notice how fast the computer counts?